Small-Samori/Machine-Learning-Models-Predict-Inhibitor-Dengue-Virus-2/README.md

 To run just the training and evaluation of the models, run the `models.py` script in the `7.
 Build Models folder`.
 The performance of the model will be saved as text files the `Evaluation` folder.
 The path of the datasets in the `models.py` script can be changed to train and/or test the algorithms on a new dataset.
+The trained models are saved in the `7.
+Build Models/Models` folder

 **Credit**